LearnersGuild/curriculum/Phases/Practice/README.md

 - How to make use of modern tools to improve code quality and your coding experience
 - How to understand, break down and solve the algorithm-based challenges that are typically used in interview settings.

-## Engagement Expectations

-Required:

-- Attend daily standup at 9am.
-- Have a weekly 1:1 checkin with an SEP.
-- Share what you've accomplished and learned in the end-of-week project demos.

-Optional:

-- Attend lectures and office hours offered throughout the week
-- Participate in the daily algorithm challenge group

 *Consult the [Learner Guide](https://guide.learnersguild.org/) for a full list of Learner Expectations*

 ### Phase Calendar 🗓